 Everyone knows the feeling.
 The weekend has arrived.
 At long last, you'll be able to put on your most comfortable pair of pajamas (ignoring the much less comfortable pajamas that you keep around for contrast).
 There is absolutely nothing that will prevent you from watching college football all Saturday, or finally trying that restaurant, or-what is that?

-While your first instinct may be to punch your dash, or to sigh, or to place a smiley face sticker strategically over that glimmering point of pain, I urge you to reconsider.
-Yes, just like you had to eat your broccoli as a child, just like taxes won’t do themselves, just like you have to attend the wedding of someone you only speak to twice a year, yes you really do have to take care of a little maintenance.
+While your first instinct may be to sigh or to place a smiley face sticker strategically over that glimmering point of pain, I urge you to reconsider.
+Yes, just like you had to eat your broccoli as a child, just like taxes won't do themselves, just like you have to attend the wedding of someone you only speak to twice a year, yes you really do have to take care of a little maintenance.
 You really have no choice, my friend.
 The holiday season is coming and car maintenance is that one annoying task that you just can’t avoid.

-A Little Holiday Maintenance Won’t Hurt Too Much
+A Little Holiday Car Maintenance Won't Hurt Too Much

 The holidays are fun, joyous, and, it's true, often a little stressful.
 They disrupt our routines and send us scrambling to pick up friends and loved ones from airports, to drive to distant stores, to pile into family vehicles for rendezvous at designated homes.
 While you may prepare your body for this arduous task by eating like a bear before hibernation, you don't want to leave your vehicle unprepared.